cassiouru/Generate-QR-Code-and-convert-html-to-PDF/README.md

-# Generate QR-Code and convert page to PDF
+# Generate QR Code and convert page to PDF

 ## Dependencies
 * ItextSharp